Ada-Developers-Academy/core-unit-1/intro-to-tests/practice-intro-to-pytest.md

 * `main.py:31: AssertionError` reinforces that an AssertionError occurred during the test.
 * In the summary, the `FAILED` notice repeats any error messages from this test and any others which may have been found.

+* The line marked `>` shows the line where the error was encountered.
+* The line marked `E` appearing on the `assert` line indicates the assertion itself failed.
+* `main.py:31: AssertionError` reinforces that an AssertionError occurred during the test.
+* In the summary, the `FAILED` notice repeats any error messages from this test and any others which may have been found.

 ##### !end-explanation
 ### !end-challenge
 <!-- prettier-ignore-end -->